DavEst91/IH-W4-Finding-optimal-position-for-a-company/README.md

 Social requeriments have been checked using [Foursquare places API](https://developer.foursquare.com/docs/places-api/).

-Maps have been represented in jupyter notebooks using [folium library](https://python-visualization.github.io/folium/)
+Maps have been represented in jupyter notebooks using [folium library](https://python-visualization.github.io/folium/).

+Other requeriment we have made ourselves is:

+-New office nust be located in the US (which is the origin of the company) and in the East Coast (to facility connections to Europe).